apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

 - ##### **`saveSnapshot(): AsyncFunction`**

-Saves the full HTML of the current page to the key-value store associated with the actor run, under the `SNAPSHOT-BODY` key.
+Saves the full HTML of the current page to the key-value store associated with the Actor run, under the `SNAPSHOT-BODY` key.
 This feature is useful when debugging your scraper.

-Note that each snapshot overwrites the previous one and the `saveSnapshot()` calls are throttled to at most one call in two seconds, in order to avoid excess consumption of resources and slowdown of the actor.
+Note that each snapshot overwrites the previous one and the `saveSnapshot()` calls are throttled to at most one call in two seconds, in order to avoid excess consumption of resources and slowdown of the Actor.

 - ##### **`setValue(key, data, options): AsyncFunction`**

-Sets a value to the default key-value store associated with the actor run.
+Sets a value to the default key-value store associated with the Actor run.
 The key-value store is useful for persisting named data records, such as state objects, files, etc. The function is very similar to the [`Actor.setValue()`](https://sdk.apify.com/api/apify/class/Actor#setValue) function in Apify SDK.

   To get the value, use the dual function `context.getValue(key)`.